nghian95/eCommerceStoreProject/README.md

 *IMPORTANT*

     - Add to Cart functionality
+        Figure out why some transactions are being created as null sku
+    - Learn how to backup the sql server by having the create script in a separate file so I can work from my main PC as well

     - Discount price vs Total Price visible
     - Upload images for products
     - Admin page of Product Landing should have rearrange images, delete product, duplicate product.